-6. We enjoyed the outdoor movie nights this summer.
+3. We enjoyed the outdoor movie nights this summer.
 What other community events does the Township host?

-- The Park and Recreation Board hosts a variety of community recreation events each year, including "Light Up Upper Uwchlan", which is an annual tree lighting, and Easter Egg event, and summer movie nights.
-Events are posted on the calendar at UpperUwchlan-pa.gov/calendar.
-If you have suggestions for future events, let the Park and Rec Board know.
+- The Park and Recreation Board hosts a variety of community recreation events each year, including "Light Up Upper Uwchlan", which is an annual tree lighting, an Easter Egg event, and summer movie nights.
+Events are posted on the calendar at Upperuwchlan-pa.gov/calendar.
+If you have suggestions for future events, let the Park and Recreation Board know.

-7. Is there a place in the Township where we can play cricket?
+4. Is there a place in the Township where we can play cricket?